Infrastructure as Code for MLOps with Terraform

 What's next

 Everything now exists as code: the model, the API, the image, the pipeline, the registry, the manifests, and the AWS infrastructure under all of it.
 You can rebuild the entire platform from an empty account with a handful of commands.
 But a running system you can't see is a running system you can't trust — right now we have no idea how many requests it's serving, how slow predictions are, or whether it's healthy beyond a green checkmark.
-In part eight we add eyes: Prometheus, Grafana, and real application metrics.
+In part nine we add eyes: Prometheus, Grafana, and real application metrics.
 The Terraform is in the series repo under terraform/.
-See you in part eight.
+See you in part nine.

-$ subscribe --free
+$ subscribe --new-articles